nextgis/docs_ngweb/source/general.rst

 Server side stores and renders geodata.
 It's written in Python using Pyramid framework.
 Client side is a user interface for interactive :term:`geodata <geodata>` management as maps and separate resources.

-Client is written in JavaScript and based on Dojo framework.
-All configuration is stored in a PostgreSQL database with a :term:`PostGIS` extension.
+Client is written in JavaScript.
+System's configuration is stored in a PostgreSQL database with a :term:`PostGIS` extension.
 Page markup for user interface is written using HTML.
 Style for user interface is added using cascading style sheets – CSS.
 Queries to databases use SQL language.

 NextGIS Web is a modular system with several core modules and extensions.
 Extensions could be enabled or disabled at the  application configuration step.
 NextGIS Web components communicate with each other using internal API methods.